CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 Scripture Reading: Genesis 6:9-22 & John 13:1-5

+S﻿ermon: Spiritual Disciplines: Service, May I make You a Plate?

 As a Matthew 25 church, Cornerstone Cares about God's people in each walk of life and seeks to support vibrant ministries that help us eradicate systemic poverty and dismantle structural racism.

 **ZOOM Link: [WORSHIP](https://us02web.zoom.us/j/89012302302?pwd=dXVWVGU2Sm9VcHJYN2loNzlBM01kQT09)**